wohugb/wtfjs/README.md

 <!-- valid comment too
 ```

-### 💡 Explanation:
+#### 💡 说明:

 Impressed?
 HTML-like comments were intended to allow browsers that didn't understand the `<script>` tag to degrade gracefully.
-These browsers, e.g. Netscape 1.x are no longer popular.
+These browsers, e.g.
+Netscape 1.x are no longer popular.
 So there is really no point in putting HTML comments in your script tags anymore.

 Since Node.js is based on the V8 engine, HTML-like comments are supported by the Node.js runtime too.
 Moreover, they're a part of the specification:

 * [**B.1.3** HTML-like Comments](https://www.ecma-international.org/ecma-262/#sec-html-like-comments)

-## `NaN` is ~~not~~ a number
+### `NaN` is ~~not~~ a number

 Type of `NaN` is a `'number'`: